 Most foreigners looking to enter Cambodia will need a visa.
-Expats from Southeast Asian countries, including Thailand, Brunei, Singapore and China, are eligible for visa-free entry in Cambodia.
-Expats from other countries will need to apply for a single-entry visa.
+Expats from certain Southeast Asian countries, including Thailand, Brunei, Singapore and China, are eligible for visa-free entry to Cambodia for up to 30 days.
+Expats from other countries will need to apply for a single-entry visa for tourism or business purposes, depending on their reason for visiting Cambodia.
+This can either be done in advance or on arrival.

-The T-visa is valid for up to three months and allows visitors a 30-day stay in Cambodia.
-Travellers can apply and pay for this visa on Cambodia’s e-visa website.
-Those keen to explore Cambodia some more can apply for an additional 30-day extension after entering the country.
+Known as a Visa T, the standard Cambodian tourist visa is valid for three months and allows visitors a 30-day stay in Cambodia.
+For a longer stay, you can apply for a 30-day extension after entering the country.

-Expats who have accepted an employment offer in Cambodia or received an invitation from a Cambodian registered company are eligible to apply for the E-visa.
-The E-visa allows a 30-day stay in Cambodia with the possibility for an extension of three, six or 12 months.
-Expats must submit their invitation letter and proof of health insurance with their application form and identity documents.
+Expats who have accepted an employment offer in Cambodia or received an invitation from a Cambodian-registered company are eligible to apply for the Visa E.

 Visa requirements can change at short notice, and expats are advised to contact their nearest Cambodian consulate for the latest information.